Rei-SwitchBot/faq/en-us/Contact Sensor.md

 to get bugs fixed.

 3. If triggered more than 200 times a day, the battery will last about 3 months.

-4. If you receive a low power notification within 3 months of use and trigger less than 50 times a day, please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > Specify info to help describe your issue.

 ---